Improving safety for people walking along Koraha Road, Kumeū

 • Remove a total of 28 trees to make way for the footpath and will soon replace them through Auckland Council

-• Build new footpaths and drainage at small portions along Koraha Road
+• Build new drainage at small portions along Koraha Road

 • Install Give Way road marking and pram crossings at the corner of Weza Lane and Koraha Road

-• Reconstruct driveways impacted by the new footpath
+• Reconstruct and construct new driveways impacted by the new footpath

 Benefits to your community